solarte7/lung_cancer_diagnosis/README.md

 <h4> 1.
 Lung cancer named entity recognition (NER): </h4>
 This step describes a deep learning model to extract lung cancer named entities from clinical notes written in Spanish.
 A BiLSTM-CRF  model is used to carry out named entity recognition.
-The NER-BiLSTM directory contains three sub-directories, it was developed using Tensor Flow and Keras:
+The mddel was developed using Tensor Flow and Keras.
+The NER-BiLSTM directory contains three sub-directories:
 <ul>
   <li><strong>libs:</strong>  Contains different libraries used to integrate in the model</li>
   <li><strong>Vectors:</strong> A vector representtion of the lung cancer corpus.</li>